 What this means, is that anybody who has a seriously delinquent tax debt, described as $50,000 or more, and a lien against them, that American citizen may have their passport revoked, and their ability to move freely and legally from America to another country and vice versa will be taken away.

-Sharpton’s tax woes are the exact type of person described in the legislation, and because President Barack Obama signed the bill into law at the beginning of the year, he may be losing his passport soon.
+Sharpton’s tax woes, if accurate, are the exact type of situation described in the legislation, and because the bill has been signed into law, he may be at risk of losing his passport.

-Aside from the satisfaction gained at seeing an extreme Leftist, who helped stoke the flames of hatred that led to riots in Ferguson, MO, hindered by an ideological president who has repeatedly ignored the constitution, the FAST Act is raising concerns for those who work abroad.
+Aside from the satisfaction gained at seeing restrictions placed on an extreme Leftist, who helped stoke the flames of hatred in America, the FAST Act is also raising concerns for those who work abroad.

-Citizens working overseas who find themselves in financial hardships, and are unable to meet their tax requirements, may just wake up one day to find that their passport has been revoked, causing their situation to worsen exponentially.
+Citizens working overseas who find themselves in financial hardships, unable to meet their tax requirements at home, may just wake up one day to find that their passport has been revoked, causing their situation to worsen exponentially.